clartaq/cwiki/resources/private/md/To_Do.md

 * [Process](#process).
 Changes to the way things get done that are more systematic, informative and less error-prone.

 ### Bugs <a name="bugs"></a>

+* There is some sort of version incompatibility in the project dependencies that requires spurious dependency inclusion to get the uberjar target to compile successfully.

+* The editor is largely compatible with the Grammarly tool, but the hints provided usually show up in the wrong place.
+Finding whatever they refer to can be difficult without starting up the Grammarly editor.

 *  There is a nasty bug that will crash the program and pollute the database if you try to enter a page title or tag containing an apostrophe.
 Should also check if other characters cause similar problems.
     * This issue ([#1](https://bitbucket.org/David_Clark/cwiki/issues/1/characters-that-are-invalid-in-sql)) was **resolved** in commit [1de736b](https://bitbucket.org/David_Clark/cwiki/commits/1de736b).